Primary Care Mortality Database

 - data that can be extracted by residence or GP practice registration

-- the option to view by the CCG where the deceased was registered, or CCG/ upper tier Local Authority where the person resided
+- the option to view by the CCG where the deceased was registered, or CCG/ upper tier local authority where the person lived

 Customers returning after the 2016/17 application

-If you're a returning customer after the 2016/17 application, you will no longer need to complete our forms.
+If you're a returning customer after the 2016/17 application, you'll no longer need to complete our forms.

 When filling in the DARS form, in Section 2: Summary, please select 'New' as the Agreement Type.
-Also in Section 3: Datasets held/requested, delete all the information in the first table for Data already held for this project/purpose.
+In Section 3: Datasets held/requested, delete all the information in the first table for Data already held for this project/purpose.

 To ensure your application is processed smoothly, you should you check that you have the following in place: